Subscribe!

 “Thousands of dead blackbirds rained down on a town in central Arkansas last New Year’s Eve after revelers set off fireworks that spooked them from their roost, and officials were reporting a similar occurrence Saturday as 2012 approached.”

-That’s right: After finding thousands of dead bird bodies in the . . . → Read More: Bye Bye Blackbirds
+That’s right: After finding thousands of dead bird bodies in the street . . . → Read More: Bye Bye Blackbirds

 Other Kinds of Bird Cages